chigenori053/CausalSqript/docs/CausalScript_Causal_Inference_Engine_Spec_v1.md

 class CausalEngine:
     """
-    Main entry point for causal reasoning in CausalScript.
+    Main entry point for causal reasoning in Coherent.
     It consumes LearningLogger-like event streams and builds a causal graph.
     """